andrew/ultimate-awesome/README.md

 - [awesome-microservices](https://github.com/davidmerrick/awesome-microservices) - A list of resources for building and testing microservice architectures.
 - [deepmodeling-projects](https://github.com/deepmodeling/deepmodeling-projects) - DeepModeling projects.
 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.
+- [awesome-remote-learning](https://github.com/destray32/awesome-remote-learning) - A curated list of awesome remote learning resources, tools, and best practices.
 - [awesome-zoo](https://github.com/dinos80152/awesome-zoo) -  A curated list of anything related software which uses an animal as its icon.
 - [django-awesome](https://github.com/django-awesome/django-awesome) - The curated list of awesome libraries incorporated into a project, ready to form the core for projects of any scale and can be deployed to production right after pulling the code.
+- [awesomeelectron](https://github.com/dorisoy/awesomeelectron) - Electron is an open-source framework for creating desktop apps using web technologies.
+It combines the Chromium rendering engine and the Node.js runtime.
 - [awesome-ml-dev-tools](https://github.com/dtch1997/awesome-ml-dev-tools) - Collection of development tools for ML engineering or research.
-- [awesome-cycling](https://github.com/dunky-z/awesome-cycling) - A collection of cycling-related websites and tools. 收集与骑行相关的网站与工具.
 - [awesome-programming-tutorials](https://github.com/dylan751/awesome-programming-tutorials) - Tutorials for programming in various IT fields.
 - [awesome-earthobservation](https://github.com/elasticlabs/awesome-earthobservation) - A curated list of awesome resources on Earth observation coding libraries and open data.
 - [socket-programming](https://github.com/eqba1/socket-programming) - A curated list of awesome Socket Programming frameworks, libraries, software and resources .